Binance vs CoinSpot: Which is right for you?

 Winner: Binance

-There isn't much separating Binance and CoinSpot in this comparison.
-Both exchanges have a broad range of supported cryptocurrencies, free AUD deposits and withdrawals and a number of additional earning opportunities.
-Both exchanges have a good security track record and are registered with AUSTRAC.
+There's few things separating Binance and CoinSpot overall.
+Both exchanges have a broad range of supported cryptocurrencies, support AUD purchases in some format and a number of additional earning opportunities.
+Both exchanges have a relatively good security track record and are registered with AUSTRAC.
 Binance even has an insurance fund of over US$1 billion to cover loss of funds.

 Where Binance really edges out CoinSpot is its low fees – which are some of the most competitive you can find on the exchange market.
-CoinSpot has a straightforward fee structure, but better value can be found elsewhere.
+CoinSpot has a straightforward fee structure and now actually matches Binance on spot market fees, but has much higher spreads.

 Overall, it's worth remembering that there's no such thing as a "best" exchange – only exchanges that are "best" for you.
 The platform you end up choosing will reflect your specific circumstances, and you may even end up using features from both.